KaanSacma/KaanSacma/README.md

 # 💫 About Me:
-I am a computer sciences student at {Epitech} Brussels in my third year.<br>I am passionate about Game Dev and I want to learn more.
+I am a computer sciences student at {Epitech} Brussels in my third year.<br>I am passionate about Web Dev and I want to learn more.

 ## 🌐 Socials: